The Story of Notre Dame Cathedral: A Chronicle of Construction and Restoration

 Historical Context

 The story of Notre Dame Cathedral begins in the heart of medieval Paris on the Ile de la Cite.
 The English translation is the Island of the City.
-It is in the center of the Seine River and at only ¾” of a mile long.
+It is in the center of the Seine River and is only ¾” of a mile long.
 The island has been the site for religious activity since the original settlement of the Parisii tribe.

 When the Romans occupied the area, the island became a center for religious activity with the construction of the Temple of Jupiter.
 In the Christian era, the island saw the establishment of Paris’s first Christian church, which was built on top of the old Roman temple and dedicated to the Christian martyr Saint Stephen.